25prabhu10/notes/docs/Concepts/Designs/System_Designs/Domain_Driven_Design.md

 - **Repositories**: Interfaces that provide methods for accessing aggregates from a data store
 - **Services**: Business logic that doesn't naturally fit within an entity or value object
 - **Modules**: Logical grouping of related concepts to keep the system organized
   > Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.
+Good programmers write code that humans can understand
   >
   > Refactoring: Improving the Design of Existing Code, 1999